SangNguyen2810/google-book-frontend/README.md

-# How To start BE and FE
+# How to start BE and FE

 For BE: npm start.